-Capital expenditures and additions to capitalized software for 2021 are expected to be approximately \$1.2 million, primarily for new product tooling, new computer software and computer and networking equipment to support our food service technology market and to a lesser extent, new product tooling.
+Capital expenditures for 2021 are expected to be approximately \$1.2 million, primarily for product tooling, a new ERP system, new computer software and computer and networking equipment to support our food service technology market and to a lesser extent, new product tooling.

-Financing activities: Financing activities provided \$0.1 million of cash for the first six months of 2021 from proceeds from stock option exercises of \$0.3 million, partially offset by \$0.1 million for the payment of withholding taxes on stock issued from our stock compensation plans and \$31 thousand on the final payment of financing costs associated with our Siena Credit Facility.
-During the first six months of 2020, financing activities provided \$2.3 million of cash primarily from the \$2.2 million in funds received from the PPP Loan and proceeds of \$0.4 million from stock option exercises, partially offset by the payment of financing costs associated with signing our Siena Credit Facility.
-Additionally, during the first six months of 2020, we borrowed and subsequently repaid \$2.8 million from our Siena Credit Facility.
+Financing activities: Financing activities provided \$11.5 million of cash for the first nine months of 2021 primarily from the completion of an underwritten public offering which raised net proceeds of \$11.3 million, after deducting cash outflows from underwriting discounts and commissions and offering expenses and, to a lesser extent, proceeds of \$0.3 million from stock option exercises.
+These increases were partially offset by \$0.1 million for the payment of withholding taxes on stock issued from our stock compensation plans and \$31 thousand on the final payment of financing costs associated with our Siena Credit Facility.
+During the first nine months of 2020, financing activities provided \$2.2 million of cash primarily from the \$2.2 million in funds received from the PPP Loan and proceeds of \$0.4 million from stock option exercises, partially offset by the payment of financing costs associated with signing our Siena Credit Facility.
+Additionally, during the first nine months of 2020, we borrowed and subsequently repaid \$2.8 million from our Siena Credit Facility.